andrewtobilko/spring-utils/README.md

 ###Short Spring Reference

+**Lazy-initialization**

+- turned on by default
+- `lazy-init` is a setting for a bean
+- `default-lazy-init` is a setting for a container

 **Scopes**

 1. `singleton` (only one instance is created for a single Spring container [beans are stored in a cache], is used for stateless beans)